 Mixing up terms at a dinner party?

-But mixing up terms on an estate document when preparing your estate or interpreting the estate as the executor?
+Mixing up terms on an estate document when preparing your estate or interpreting the estate as the executor?

 What does Per Stirpes Mean?